dingchaoyan1983/douyu-react/README.md

 * `npm run dev` Deploy development to `dist` directory
 * `npm run watch` Deploy development to `dist` directory, also it provide watch ablitiy
 * `npm run prod` Deploy prodcuct to `dist` directory

+## Comparison
+you can compare with my another github repository **[douyu-vue](https://github.com/dingchaoyan1983/douyu-vue)** to check the difference between these two framework.